Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Introduction

-Assuming a power law description of the mass-radius relation, for the first time, a probabilistic model for planets with radii lower than 8$R_{\oplus}$ was presented by \citet{2016ApJ...825...19W}. \citet{2017ApJ...834...17C} implemented this idea to an extended dataset, forecasting the mass or radius of planets.
-Moreover, they calculated the forecasted mass for $\sim$7000 Kepler Objects of Interest \citep{2018MNRAS.473.2753C}.

-Most of the previous works use a power law model to explore the mass-radius relation and have assumptions that are not pliable enough to consider principal attributes in such diagrams.
+Most previous works use a power law model to explore the mass-radius relation and have assumptions that are not pliable enough to consider principal attributes in such diagrams.
 Consequently, \cite{2018ApJ...869....5N} developed a non-parametric approach using a sequence of Bernstein polynomials and the sample of \citet{2016ApJ...825...19W}.
-The same method was used in follow-up work to analyze the mass-radius relation of exoplanets circling M dwarfs \citep{2019ApJ...882...38K}.
+The same method was used in follow-up work to analyze the mass-radius relation of exoplanets orbiting M dwarfs \citep{2019ApJ...882...38K}.